dainyleen/startup/README.md

-# startup
+# Awesome Startup

-Building an app which lets employees share contact details with one another
+Building an app which lets employees (within a fictional start-up company) share contact details with one another